-- Circulation of Materials - Total circulation is 29% less than in 2019, 19.6% less than 2020, but 77% better than 2021.
-If the trend continues APL will be able to reach pre-COVID circulation on a consistent basis by 2023. - Circulation of digital materials is higher than 2019, 2020, and 2021.
-Digital resource use has continued to grow perhaps due to continued increased investment by Collection Management Services. - Library Visits - APL had 126,744 visits in the first quarter.
-This is 32% less than the first quarter of 2019 and 20.4% less than 2020.
-Library staff continue to market at community gatherings, through radio advertisements, and partnership with other organizations. - Program Attendance - The number of programs is down by 9.3% compared to 2020 and 31.4% compared to 2019.
-Program attendance is down by 27.2% compared to 2020 and by 50.6% compared to 2019. - In the first quarter, Youth Services staff focused on bringing people back into \circ 1,000 Books Before Kindergarten.
+- The number of programs is down by 9.3% compared to 2020 and 31.4% compared to 2019.
+Program attendance is down by 27.2% compared to 2020 and by 50.6% compared to 2019. - In the first quarter, Youth Services staff focused on bringing people back into 1,000 Books Before Kindergarten.
 This program, launched in 2016, had fallen in participation during COVID.
 Families receive logs to track reading to their children who are under age 5.
 For every 100 books they read, they receive a sticker badge.
 At 1,000 Books, they receive a free Alaskan picture book and are commemorated on our wall.
 In Q1 of 2022, children participated by reaching a 100-book milestone, 239 times.
 They read at least 23,900 books.
-This is more than double the participation we had in the entirety of 2021.December saw the launch of "Leap into Science".
+This is more than double the participation we had in the entirety of 2021.
+December saw the launch of "Leap into Science".
 This program is part of a grant and uses curriculum developed by The Franklin Institute.
 Locally it is administered by Alaska Afterschool Network.
 The workshops, held at four library locations, start with a story time, and then feature a series of stations with scientific activities.
 The combination of children's literature and science is both fun and educational.
 APL has had two very well attended events in cooperation with the Municipal Q1 also saw the return to Scout tour programs at Loussac, Chugiak-Eagle River, and Muldoon locations.
 While they had happened upon request in 2021, we had not advertised them.
 80 people came on a tour and 45 scouts earned their badge!
-This contrasts with the 5 people who came on a tour in 2021 and 3 scouts who earned badges. - In the first quarter of 2022, Adult Services held the first Winter Reading Challenge for adults, inviting them to read materials that they might not have thought to pick up themselves.
+This contrasts with the 5 people who came on a tour in 2021 and 3 scouts who earned badges. - o In the first quarter of 2022, Adult Services held the first Winter Reading Challenge for adults, inviting them to read materials that they might not have thought to pick up themselves.
 From January 21-March 7th adults were invited to pick up a bingo card to record their reading.
 Each square had a theme and adults could win a finisher prize by completing a bingo.
 Each bingo would then make them eligible for a larger prize drawing.
 Bingo cards were available at all branch locations, as well as the APL website. - As this was the first adult centered reading challenge in recent memory, our goal was to have at least half the number of our Summer Discovery adult finishers.
-Our systemwide goal was 80 adults with bingos - we exceeded that goal by 13.
+Our systemwide goal was 80 adults with bingos we exceeded that goal by 13.
 If our sign-up numbers are accurate, that gives us a 47% adult finisher rate.
 Adult participants noted that the challenge gave them motivation to explore other genres and new formats.